barton-willis/ortho/README.md

 ## A new orthogonal polynomial package for Maxima

-This is a new version of Maxima's package for orthogonal polynomials.
-New features:
+This release provides a redesigned and expanded implementation of orthogonal polynomial families in Maxima.
+Key improvements include:

-- The orthogonal polynomials are now simplifying functions.
+- The orthogonal polynomials are now simplifying functions, including built‑in simplifications, derivative and antiderivative rules, and correct handling of complex conjugation.

-- Each function has basic simplifications built in, a gradient property, an antiderivative property, and a conjugate property.

-- Numerical evaluation for the spherical Bessel functions is based on Maxima's core Bessel code; and numerical evaluation for all other fuctions is based on the recursion relations, not the hypergeometric series.

-- The package no longer returns intervals for numerical evaluation.
+- Numerical evaluation no longer returns interval objects, providing direct floating‑point values instead.

 - New user-level functions for the Rodrigues formula, recursion relation, normalizations, differential equation, and hypergeometric representation for the orthogonal polynomials.

-- Comprehensive test suite, one file per family, verifying every property and every special value.
+- Comprehensive test suite, one file per family, covering symbolic identities, recurrence relations, differential equations, and special values.

 ## Current status